-The Harper College Theatre is designed to provide the student with experience in all aspects of theatre production.
-There are two major productions each year and auditions are open to any interested Harper student.
-Productions include musicals, serious dramas and comedies.
-Questions about theatre on campus should be directed to Mary Jo Willis, A139, extension 2448.
+The Harper College Theatre is designed to provide students with experience in all aspects of theatre production.
+Two major productions are staged each year and auditions are open to interested Harper students.
+Productions include musicals, dramas and comedies.
+Questions about theatre activities on campus should be directed to Mary Jo Willis, A139, extension 2448.